meichthys/awesome-trilium/README.md

 Mobile phone related cool stuff.

+### 🌐 Web UI

+* [Toggle visible mobile menu](https://github.com/zadam/trilium/discussions/3975#discussioncomment-6018196) A `JS Frontend` script that can be labeled with `#run=mobileStartup` to allow a three-finger tap to hide/unhide the left-hand sidebar menu on mobile layouts.

 ### 🤖 Android

 * [trilium-sender](https://github.com/zadam/trilium-sender) A simple write-only android application for sending images and notes to Trilium